gfeun/ansi-zenikanard/README.md

 Behind this channel is another pool of workers.
 When a transcode worker receives a zenikanard it launches an external process and passes the png image to it.
+The default process called is [viu](https://github.com/atanunq/viu) which will output sequences viewable in most terminals.
 The resulting ansi output is stored in the zenikanard struct and in a local cache file if the cache is enabled

-Once all zenikanards have been processed, a webserver is started with a single handler.
+Finally once all zenikanards have been processed, a webserver is started providing two routes:

-The handler will respond to GET "/" by iterating over all zenikanard and sending them one by one to the client

-The handler also responds to GET "/[github username]" with a specific zenikanard if found
+- GET /[github username] -> Get zenikanard of the provided github username
+- GET / -> circles through all the gallery zenikanard